C*-algebras of right LCM one-relator monoids and Artin-Tits monoids of finite type: Introduction

 Finally, we use our analysis of the ideal corresponding to the boundary quotient to provide general tools for K-theory computations.
 We focus on dihedral Artin-Tits groups and torus knot groups.
 In each of these cases, we construct two six-term exact sequences in K-theory.
 The first one allows to compute K-theory for the ideal corresponding to the boundary quotient, while the second one requires K-theory of the ideal as an input and determines K-theory of the reduced group C*-algebras of dihedral Artin-Tits groups and torus knot groups.
 All this works for arbitrary coefficients and therefore allows for K-theory computations for crossed products (see Theorem~\ref{THM:K_examples}).
 We then present explicit K-theory computations for a variety of examples, including group C*-algebras of dihedral Artin-Tits groups, torus knot groups, the braid group $B_4$ and a semidirect product group arising from Artin's representation of braid groups (see \S~\ref{ss:Ex-K_*}).

 The main ingredient for our computations is a K-theory formula for crossed products in the presence of the independence condition (see \cite{CEL1,CEL2}).
-Therefore, our K-theory results point towards the possibility of using K-theory formulas for semigroup C*-algebras and certain crossed products as in \cite{CEL1,CEL2} to compute K-theory for group C*-algebras and crossed products.
+Therefore, our K-theory results point towards the possibility of using K-theory formulas for semigroup C*-algebras and closely related crossed products as in \cite{CEL1,CEL2} to compute K-theory for group C*-algebras and crossed products.
 Moreover, since we want to allow arbitrary coefficients, we introduce graph C*-algebras twisted by coefficient algebras (a special case of this construction appears in \cite{Cun81}).
 This construction might be of independent interest.

 We would like to thank Nathan Brownlowe and Dave Robertson for inviting us to the workshop \an{Interactions Between Semigroups and Operator Algebras} in Newcastle (Australia), where this project has been initiated.
+Moreover, we thank the referees for many helpful comments which improved our paper considerably.